shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “That’s ok.”
 He shrugged, pulling his hand back.
 “I’ll be up on the outcropping if you need me.”
 He climbed up onto the outcropping, sat down on the edge, and let his fishing line hang down into the water.

 Ersatzica crawled further up onto the beach.
 With a big motion she shook, but the water weighing down her fur didn’t fling off.
 The water dampened her fur.
 Oh, right.
 Apparently, cats can’t shake off water like wolves can.
 It’s so uncomfortable.
 Maybe the most uncomfortable thing.
 Aside from drowning, of course.
-It’s like the hot sweltering heat on a summers day, but hugging her all around.
+It’s like the hot sweltering heat on a summer’s day, but hugging her all around.
 Her fur stuck together as she moved up the beach.
 She tried a wolf water shake one last time, to no avail.
 It’s no use.
 Time to sun dry.
 She laid down on her back in the sand.
 No, the sand isn’t comfortable, but maybe a solid rock would be?
 Wolf Ersie likes laying down on solid rocks.
 Maybe Cat Ersie will like it too.
 She looked at the largest rock on the beach, right next to her.

 Up on the rock outcropping, the fisher cat whistled.
 It was a happy little tune, perfect for passing the time while fishing.
 A medium-sized basket sat next to him, waiting patiently to be filled with fish.